thesofproject/sof-docs/developer_guides/topology2/topology2.rst

 * PCM objects
 * Top-level pipeline connections

-Let's look at a simple machine topology configuration file that includes a volume-playback pipeline, a HDA type DAI link, a playback PCM and the top-level connection.
+Let's consider a simple machine topology configuration file that includes a volume-playback pipeline, a HDA type DAI link, a playback PCM, and the top-level connection:

 .. code-block:: bash